Tours depart from Linlithgow Train Station, Station Road, Linlithgow EH49 7DH

 Uncover Scottish history in style on the Outlander 1-Day Private Tour.
 Sit back and relax while you discover the iconic locations from this renowned TV series.

 Without Scotland, there would be no Outlander.
 Author Diana Gabaldon thought up the idea for her world-famous time travel romance while exploring the country.
-All aspects of Clare and Jamie’s adventures are rooted in real-life historical Scottish events.
+All aspects of Claire and Jamie’s adventures are rooted in real-life historical Scottish events.
 And even the breath-taking landscapes and buildings of Scotland bring the story to life on screen.
 And now you have the opportunity to see where it all began and relive the famous scenes from your favourite TV series.

 The Outlander 1-Day Private Tour combines epic fantasy with the utmost comfort.